• Skip to primary navigation

 • Fresno chili – you can also use a jalapeno or serrano depending on how much or little heat you like.
 Just be sure to remove the seeds and pith from the pepper.
 If I don’t have any spicy peppers on hand, I add a dash of red pepper flakes.
 A little heat is a must!

-• Garlic – to really add a depth of flavor, try using roasted garlic
+• Fresh Garlic cloves – to really add a depth of flavor, try using smoked garlic confit

 • Red Wine Vinegar